Scene Generation at Absolute Scale: Utilizing Semantic and Geometric Guidance From Text for Accurate and Interpretable 3D Indoor Scene Generation: Experiments and Evaluation

 \subsection{Application: Progressive and Seamless Scene Expansion}

 To achieve scene expansion, we first utilize Holodeck to extend the initial 3D proxy layout by connecting a new room to the already existing scene utilizing a \textit{connector component}, which can be a door or a (temporary) wall.
 Next, we reconstruct the new room using our pipeline, which directly ensures correct placement in the global coordinate frame.
-We then utilize the available 9D poses and semantic information to remove all gaussians that are assigned to the connector component, effectively merging the two scenes.
+We then utilize the available 9D poses and semantic information to remove all Gaussian splats that are assigned to the connector component, effectively merging the two scenes.
 Figure \ref{fig:scene_expansion} shows an example.
+We refer to the supplementary material for additional visualizations for scene expansion.